Nurture, Cherish, Succeed

 How it is used

 At Newbold Church School, along with other strategies, we use a large portion of our pupil premium to fund additional adults to work in school and support children.
 This support may be through one-to-one, or small group intervention, in reading, writing and maths.
-We make use of this extra support for SOS time in an afternoon.
-(Pre/Post Teaching Time).
+We make use of this extra support for Pre/Post Teaching Time time in an afternoon, as well as Master Class Sessions (MCS) to ensure all children have a strong grasp of Foundational Knowledge.

 By using pupil premium we are able to ensure that pupils reach their potential and meet their targets.
 Additionally, we also use the funding to develop cultural capital in all our pupils to ensure those who are disadvantaged do not miss out - this is used by funding of trips and residentials or the participation in after school clubs.